CyberSys/godot4-fast-paced-network-fps-tps/README.md

 - F6 -> Add another client window to the split screen
 - ESC -> In game settings menu

-## Known Bugs
-- Issue with colliding characters or colliding with an wall / edges of an wall (server and client have not the same position, im on research, mby velocity issue..)

 ## Network features
 - Client-side prediction of player entities
 - Client-side interpolation of remote entities